 Location: Mehrauli, New Delhi

-How to get there: The best option is to get to New Delhi Railway Station, and it’s just 17 minutes away from it.
-Or use the bus and get down in Qutub Minar Bus Stand, just a few minutes away from the archeological site.
+How to get there: The best option is to get to New Delhi Railway Station, just 17 minutes away.
+Alternatively, you can take the bus and get down at Qutub Minar Bus Stand, just a few minutes from the archaeological site.

 Price: About 7.5 dollars